-The Playlist settings allow specifying the playlist that will be loaded by default when the Edit Rec starts.
+The Playlist settings allow specifying the "OSD Settings for Edit Rec" on page 174playlist that will be loaded by default when the Edit Rec starts.

 The following screenshot presents page 2 in advanced mode of the Protocol tab in the server-based application and highlights the Playlist settings area.